Thank you for supporting Redroad Outreach!

 Fear says we are alone in the boat, and if we do not take matters into our own hands we will surely drown as Jesus sleeps.

 This is a lie.
 The eyes of God do not slumber.
 They are ever upon us.
-I rejoice when through the empowerment of His Holy Spirit, I am able to opt out of panic and rest with my Savior in the eye of the storm.
+I rejoice when through the empowerment of His Holy Spirit I opt out of panic and rest with my Savior in the eye of the storm.

 Journal entry 9.29.15.
 A single mother; still developing my "sea legs" after the divorce.

 I lie in bed at night.
 Stare at the ceiling.
-I shut my eyes and attempt to lasso the untamed "whys" as they circle my bed in mid-air.
+I practice closing my eyes intermittently in an attempt to lasso the untamed "whys" as they circle my bed in mid-air.
 I ponder.
 The eyes of the Lord do not slumber.

 When the sheer intensity of loss overtakes me, I ask God, who created me to love so passionately in the first place, to take hold of me.
 And I am held.

-I can rest knowing that the Savior of the World is alongside me--staring at the ceiling.
+I enter into rest confident that the Savior of the World is alongside me--staring at the ceiling.
 I can.

 "In returning and rest you shall be saved; In quietness and confidence shall be your strength" (Isaiah 30: 15b).